iq-coryp/documentation-testing/pages/guides/creating-a-user-for-rq.md

 ## Overview

-This guide is intended to walk you through the process of adding a User from your system into RQ and assigning it to a location with a security role.
-To learn more about the User Manager, see {{UserManager_Concept}}.
+This guide is intended to walk you through the process of adding a employee from your system into RQ as an employee (user) and assigning it to a location with a security role.

+Users in the User Manager represent Employee accounts from the Entity Store that are used to access data within RQ.
+To learn more about this interaction, see {{UserManager_Concept}}.

 The following APIs will be covered in this guide: